githubnext/eea/docs/report.md

 Note that the start and end states are just code.
 Code is King.

 Note also that the `ExtractPartialSpec` function is not a simple "summarization" function.
 It is a complex function that can involve multiple steps, including retrieval of relevant code, summarization, and generation of a specification.
-Further the output need not be plain text or markdown: it can int theory be a diagram generator, or property extractor, or entity extractor, or a myriad of other analysis operations over code.
+Further the output need not be plain text or markdown: it can in theory be a diagram generator, or property extractor, or entity extractor, or a myriad of other analysis operations over code.

 The inputs to the `ApplyPartialSpecChange` function include both the original and modified partial specifications.
 This function will typically be implemented by an LLM, and in its prompt-preparation the change being requested can be assessed and emphasized ("the developer has added a new requirement" or "the developer has adjusted X to Y" etc.).
 Further, the entire context of the original analysis is known to the function, and so the LLM processing can be designed to apply the change in a way that is consistent with the original analysis.